beteab548/beteab548/README.md

 - 👋 Hi, I’m beteab
 - 👀 I’m interested in web development.
-- 🌱 I have intermediate level of experience with nodejs, react, html, css and javascript.
+- 🌱 I have intermediate level of experience with Next.Js, Node.Js, react, html, css and javascript.
 - 💞️ I’m looking to collaborate on developing high-end websites
 - 📫 How to reach me email me through  beteabbaynessagne548@gmail.com